YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * [Poverty] 120mm twin; 533mm quadruple conventional torpedoes; 20mm Twin Oerlikon; Toolbox; Toolbox

 * Desc:
->Tinykaze sacrifices almost every part of her statline for exceptionally powerful torpedoes and a torpedo-boosting debuff.
+>Tinykaze sacrifices almost every part of her statline for exceptionally powerful torpedoes and a torpedo-boosting debuff, giving her a shot at being an actual force multiplier.
-Devastating if the stars align and the debuff procs on her first torp hit, but little more than a dead weight while she's stuck reloading.
+Devastating if the stars align and the debuff procs on her first torp hit, but little more than a dead weight while she's stuck reloading (like so many other IJN DD).
 Handle with care.

 ![DD](/Images-for-the-Guide/YukikazeChibi.png "Nanoda") - **[IJN Yukikaze](https://azurlane.koumakan.jp/Yukikaze)**
 * Skill: